deanmlittle/datapay/README.md

 });
 ```

-Above code builds an `OP_RETURN` transaction with `0x6d02 hello` as push data, and broadcasts it to Bitcoin SV network.
+Above code builds an `OP_RETURN` transaction with `0x6d02 hello` as push data, and broadcasts it to the Bitcoin SV network.

 ---